nickpoulos/filament-spatie-media-library-croppie/README.md

 ## Acknowldgements

-This if a fork of [nuhel/FilamentCroppie](https://github.com/nuhel/FilamentCroppie) extended and adapted to use spatie/media-library and install croppie via npm.
+This started as a fork of [nuhel/FilamentCroppie](https://github.com/nuhel/FilamentCroppie), extended and adapted to use spatie/media-library and install croppie via npm.

 ## Changelog
 2023-03-16